Template Inheritance and Reusability

 Definitions {define}

-2. they are only rendered when they are inserted via {include}
+2. they are rendered only when inserted via {include}

-3. you can define parameters for them like functions in PHP
+3. you can define parameters for them, similar to functions in PHP

 {block foo}<p>Hello</p>{/block}